 Ham Radio Gear

-Stills are taken with my Canon 6D and 3 lenses.
+Stills are taken with my new Canon EOS R and my older Canon 6D and trio of lenses.
 The three lenses include a Sigma 24-105mm f/4.0 DG OS HSM Art, Sigma 20mm f/1.4 Art, and a Sigma 150-600mm f/5-6.3 DG OS HSM.

 My choice of tripods is Manfrotto brand.
 They provide stability and ease of use as well as durability.
 One of my tripods has a fluid video head on it.
 The second tripod has a pistol grip that I use for easily pointing and capturing still images.
 The third is a light weight carbon fiber tripod that is great for hiking and travel.

 Since the beginning of chasing, I have used the RAM laptop mounts in various vehicles and it has been a rock solid piece of equipment.